LA1TV/Roses-2015-CasparCG-Graphics/README.md

 ##Deployment

 1. Install NodeJS & NPM
-2. Download git repo and navigate to app/
+2. Download git repo and navigate to the directory
 3. Run "npm install" to resolve and install dependencies
 4. Then run "node app.js" to run server.

-CasparCG HTML layer should point to http://127.0.0.1:3000 Admin panel is accessed from http://127.0.0.1:3000/admin
+* CasparCG HTML layer should point to http://127.0.0.1:3000
+* Admin panel is accessed from http://127.0.0.1:3000/admin